Kra09-kp/E2EBookRecommenderSystem/readme.md

 [🚀 Live Demo](https://e2e-book-recommendation-system.onrender.com)

 Welcome to the **E2E Book Recommender System**!
 This repository offers a full-stack, production-ready book recommendation engine.
-Leveraging collaborative and content-based filtering, it suggests the best books for you—complete with eye-catching covers.
+Leveraging collaborative filtering, it suggests the best books for you—complete with eye-catching covers.
 Built with Python, modern ML tools, and a beautiful web app frontend.
 Perfect for learning, experimenting, and real-world deployment!

 ---

 ## ✨ Features

-- 🤝 **Hybrid Filtering**: Combines collaborative & content-based recommendations for superior results.
 - ⚡ **Fast Interactive Web UI**: Type a title, get instant, visually rich book suggestions.
 - 🖼️ **Book Covers Included**: Recommendations come with cover images for a delightful UX.
 - 🛠️ **Modular Data Pipeline**: Clean stages for data ingestion, validation, training, and serving.